 Some children and young people may be particularly vulnerable to abuse and harm.
 The designated safeguarding lead should be aware of the range of guidance that is available and vigilant to concerns being raised by staff and children which need to be reported in accordance with national (Government) and local (Safeguarding Partnership) procedures without delay.
 The lead should also ensure staff working with children are alert to signs which may indicate possible abuse or harm.
-It must be noted some of the text are directly taken from Keeping Children Safe in Education 2022.
+It must be noted some of the text are directly taken from Keeping Children Safe in Education.

-2. Child Sexual Exploitation

-- 3. The statutory definition of Child Sexual Exploitation - 4.
+Child Sexual Exploitation

 Child sexual exploitation is a form of child sexual abuse.
-It occurs when an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+It occurs when an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity.

+- a) in exchange for something the victim needs or wants, and/or - b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology. - 5.
-Child sexual exploitation can occur through the use of technology without the child's immediate recognition; for example, being persuaded to post sexual images on the Internet/mobile phones without immediate payment or gain.
+It may, or may not, be 43 accompanied by violence or threats of violence.
+Child sexual exploitation does not always involve physical contact; it can also occur using technology.

+Child sexual exploitation can occur using technology without the child's immediate recognition; for example, being persuaded to post sexual images on the Internet/mobile phones without immediate payment or gain.
 In all cases, those exploiting the child/young person have power over them by virtue of their age, gender, intellect, physical strength and/or economic or other resources.
-Violence, coercion and intimidation are common, involvement in exploitative relationships being characterised in the main by the child or young person's limited availability of choice resulting from their social/economic and/or emotional vulnerability.'
-(Department for Education, 2012). - 6.
+Violence, coercion, and intimidation are common, involvement in exploitative relationships being characterised in the main by the child or young person's limited availability of choice resulting from their social/economic and/or emotional vulnerability.'
+(Department for Education, 2012).

 Child sexual exploitation is a form of abuse that involves children (male and female, of different ethnic origins and different ages) receiving something in exchange for sexual activity.
-Schools are well placed to prevent, identify and respond to children at risk of sexual exploitation.
+Schools are well placed to prevent, identify, and respond to children at risk of sexual exploitation.

-7. Who is at risk?
+Who is at risk?

-- 8. Child sexual exploitation can happen to any young person from any background.
-Although the research suggests that females are more vulnerable to CSE, boys and young men are also victims of this type of abuse. - 9.
+Child sexual exploitation can happen to any young person from any background.
+Although the research suggests that females are more vulnerable to CSE, boys and young men are also victims of this type of abuse.

 The characteristics common to all victims of CSE are not those of age, ethnicity or gender, rather their powerlessness and vulnerability.
 Victims often do not recognise that they are being exploited because they will have been groomed by their abuser(s).
 As a result, victims do not make informed choices to enter into, or remain involved in, sexually exploitative situations but do so from coercion, enticement, manipulation or fear.
 Sexual exploitation can happen face to face and it can happen online.
 It can also occur between young people.

-10. In all its forms, CSE is child abuse and should be treated as a child safeguarding issue.
+In all its forms, CSE is child abuse and should be treated as a child safeguarding issue

-11. Child Criminal Exploitation (CCE)
+Child Criminal Exploitation (CCE)